lexican/noteapp-spring-boot/README.md

 # Note App

-This Note App is built with Spring Boot and demostrates how CRUD APIs work
+This Note app is built with Spring Boot and demonstrates how CRUD APIs work.

 <br>